sous-chefs/openldap/README.md

 ----------
 Be aware of the attributes used by this cookbook and adjust the defaults for your environment where required, in `attributes/default.rb`.

+### Overall install attributes
+- `openldap['package_install_action']` - The action to be taken for all packages in the recipes.
+Defaults to :install, but can also be set to :upgrade to upgrade all packages referenced in the recipes.

 ### Client node attributes

 - `openldap['basedn']` - basedn